felipelavinz/codemirror-for-post-editor/readme.txt

 2. The editor opens on a big and wide dialog, so you can focus on your code

 == Changelog ==

+= 0.4 =

+* Fixed for compatibility with WordPress 3.9
+* Optimized loading of some scripts
+* Changed the toolbar icon for one of WordPress Dashicons
+* Some very minor styling fixes

 = 0.3 =